mlc-mlapis/docs/src/documentation/services/databases/postgresql.md

 ### From other services inside the project

 Other services can access the database using its **hostname** and **port**, as they are part of the same private project network.
 It’s highly recommended that you utilize the **==connectionString==** environment variable that Zerops creates automatically for the database in non-HA mode.
 See also the explanation of environment variables specifics for HA mode below.
-More information can be found in the dedicated [environment variables](/documentation/environment-variables/how-to-access.html) section, related to **connectionString**.
+More information related to **connectionString** can be found in the dedicated [environment variables](/documentation/environment-variables/how-to-access.html) section.
 See also a list of all automatically generated [environment variables](/documentation/environment-variables/helper-variables.html#postgresql) for the PostgreSQL service.

 <!-- markdownlint-disable DOCSMD004 -->
 ::: info Environment variables specifics for HA mode